-Sustainable Urban Transport in Tirana (SUTi)
+Sustainable Urban Transport in Albania (SUTi II)

 The mobility of people is a major topic worldwide.
 Urban mobility in Tirana, one of the densest and fastest growing cities in Europe, has been on the agenda for many years.
 The number of vehicles rose from almost zero at the end of communism in the late 1980s to around 200 cars per 1,000 inhabitants today.
 Extreme traffic, rising GHG emissions and severe air quality impacts are some of the negative results.
 Alternatives to car usage, such as high-quality public transport, safe and comfortable pedestrian facilities and cycling paths, need to be improved to allow a modal shift to more sustainable modes.
 Investments have already led to positive results and this momentum must be maintained and expanded.
 The lack of necessary personnel and technical and institutional capacities to design and implement mobility measures remain a challenge.